 Notes

-- The brand of protein powder you choose will affect both the flavor as well as the texture of the pancakes
+- The brand of protein powder you choose will affect both the flavor and the texture of the pancakes.

 - These pancakes are best eaten right after making them.
 They do not freeze well